SyedHasibRahman/the-superhero-direction-assignment-8/README.md

 # Getting Started with Create React App

-This project was vanilla css with  with react.
+This project was vanilla CSS with react.

 ## Available Features